 The world demand for water, energy, and food is increasing significantly because of increasing population and mobility, economic development, urbanisation, and other global changes.
 Hence, there is a strong need of interdisciplinary interventions addressing the concerns related to these three basic entities.
 Bioenergy, derived from biomass, can be a positive option with immense potential to contribute to the agricultural and rural development, mitigation of climate change, energy security, and a range of other innovative products.
 Considering the broad range of biomass sources, bioenergy production and consumption may have both positive and negative impacts on water and environment.
 For instance, growth of biomass such as energy crops adds pressure on water reserves whereas products such as biochar could be effectively used for improving water retention capacity of soil as well as for treatment of wastewater.
 This inextricable linkage between bioenergy and water will require a suitably integrated approach to ensuring water and food security, and sustainable agriculture and energy production.
 Our research group is actively engaged in the area of utilizing waste and residual biomass from agriculture, forestry, food processing industries, and municipal solid waste for the production of energy, fuels, chemicals, and other useful products.
 Thermochemical processes such as gasification, pyrolysis, and torrefaction are being explored for relatively dry biomass (e.g. agriculture and forestry biomass), and biochemical process of anaerobic digestion for wet biomass (e.g. food waste, manure, animal waste).
 In the water domain, our specific areas of engagement involve utilizing biochar and biochar-based composite formulations for treatment of wastewater from different sources.
 We also work on conducting sustainability analysis of various renewable energy systems, particularly, biomass-based systems.
-Other areas of interest include life cycle and techno-economic analysis of bioenergy systems, applications of chemical looping technology, and the bioenergy with carbon capture and storage (BECCS).
+Other areas of interest include life cycle and techno-economic analysis of bioenergy systems, applications of chemical looping technology, hydrogen production and storage, and the bioenergy with carbon capture and storage (BECCS).
 Motivated candidates interested in any of these domains or related areas are welcome to join our research group.

 Sonal K. Thengane has joined as a faculty in the Department of Hydro and Renewable Energy (HRED), IIT Roorkee from August 5, 2020.
 Till then, he was working as a Postdoctoral Scholar in the Department of Environmental Science, Policy, & Management, UC Berkeley in Sanchez group on life cycle and techno-economic analysis of biochar, and as a Research Affiliate in the Department of Mechanical Engineering, Massachusetts Institute of Technology in Ghoniem group on developing decentralized biomass torrefaction system operating in oxygen lean conditions (2019-20).
 Earlier, he was a Postdoctoral Associate at MIT working on biomass torrefaction and gasification (2018-19).
 During this period, Sonal served as an Entrepreneurial Lead for his team in NSF I-Corps receiving 50K USD funding to interview more than 100 stakeholders in biochar and fertilizer market.
 Sonal was a Postdoctoral Fellow at Tata Centre for Technology and Design, IIT Bombay and MIT, working on biomass gasification and pyrolysis with major focus on utilizing garden waste and agro residue for thermal applications (2016-18).
 He earned his Ph.D. from IITB-Monash Research Academy (2011-15) working on a project funded by Orica Mining Services, Australia in the area of ammonia and nitric acid production using chemical looping.
 He earned his Master in Chemical Engineering from BITS Pilani (2009-11) and B.Tech. in Chemical Engineering from LIT Nagpur (2005-09), India.
 His research interests are biomass conversion and upgrading, water treatment, waste management, chemical looping, process modelling, and thermodynamic analysis.
 In extracurricular, he is an avid tennis player and a swimmer who has participated in several competitions.
 Resume https://scholar.google.co.in/citations?user=91FZfRoAAAAJ&hl=en